-If you’re a fan of Gary Vaynerchuk, and you should be if you are in the business of social media marketing, you’d know that he emphasizes a lot on utilizing where the attention span of the consumer is.
+If you’re a fan of Gary Vaynerchuk, and you’re in the business of social media marketing, you’d know that he emphasizes a lot on utilizing where the attention span of the consumer is.

 So how can you use Instagram to get traffic to your blog?

-That is what we’ll be discussing today, I too am in the same shoes as you are probably right now; Using Instagram as a personal account and not fully utilizing my humble 2000+ followers to get traffic on my blog.
+That is what we’ll be discussing today.
+I too am in the same shoes as you right now: using Instagram as a personal account and not fully utilizing my humble 2000+ followers to get traffic on my blog.

 But that’s about to change.
-Using these following tools and tricks, I plan to start using Instagram to increase traffic on my blog and hopefully yours too.
+Using these following tools and tricks, I plan to start using Instagram to increase traffic on my blog and hopefully help you increase yours as well.

 Are you in?
 Want to take this challenge with me?